Geohazards and geodynamics

 Induced earthquakes

-induced seismicity is caused by human activity that alters the stresses and strains in the subsurface.
+Induced seismicity is caused by human activity that alters the stresses and strains in the subsurface.
 This will often be associated with measurable vertical strain at the surface.

 The Groningen gas field has been exploited since 1963.
 Pressure has been taken down from initially 347 bar to less than 100 bar.
 By 2015 a total of 900 seismic events had been registered, 256 of which exceeded 1.5 in magnitude.
 Gravity surveys have been done at the Groningen field as part of the effort to understand the mechanisms of reservoir flow, compaction and triggering of earthquakes.